 Buyers decide on emotion and rationalize their decision with the facts.
 Yes, even when it comes to content marketing.

-At the end of the day, your sales team and marketing team should both be qualifying leads.
+Your sales team and marketing team should both be qualifying leads.
 But effective sales communication is KEY.